-Scottish Borders has always had a lower rate of premature death than the Scottish Average, and this is projected to remain steady in the next few years - or it would have done, if not for the Coronavirus pandemic.
+Scottish Borders has always had a lower rate of premature death than the Scottish Average, and this is projected to continue to decrease slowly in the next few years - or it would have done, if not for the Coronavirus pandemic.
 The long-term effects on the population caused by the pandemic, at national, regional and local level, are yet to be fully understood.